karlospn/mytechramblings-site-source-code/content/posts/check-nugets-packages-for-security-vulnerabilities-on-you-cicd-pipeline.md

 ```

 - The first line runs the `dotnet list package --vulnerable --include-transitive` command and stores the result on a file named "build.log"
 - The second one searches the "build.log" file for the "critical", "high", "moderate" or "low" keywords.
-If there is a match breaks the execution returning a general error.
+If there is a match, it breaks the pipeline execution by returning a general error.

-As you can see it's a pretty simple script, now let me show you how an Azure DevOps pipeline and a GitHub Action will look like.
+As you can see it's a pretty simple script, now let me show you how an Azure DevOps Pipeline and a GitHub Action will look like.

 ## **Azure Pipeline**

-The pipeline is a run of the mill .NET pipeline (`dotnet restore`, `dotnet build`, `dotnet test` and `dotnet publish`), the only thing that's different is that there is an extra step where the `dotnet list package --vulnerable --include-transitive` command is being executed.
+The pipeline is a run of the mill .NET pipeline (`dotnet restore`, `dotnet build`, `dotnet test` and `dotnet publish`), the only thing that's different is that there is an extra step where the `dotnet list package --vulnerable --include-transitive` command is being executed and evaluated.

-The only worth mentioning here is that  ``dotnet list package --vulnerable --include-transitive`` command needs to run after the ``dotnet restore`` command or it will error out.
+It is also worth mentioning that the  ``dotnet list package --vulnerable --include-transitive`` command needs to run after the ``dotnet restore`` command or it will error out.

 ```yaml
 trigger: